 I found this three-strand set at Renninger’s a few years ago for $4 and wear them constantly.

 Heirloom linens in good shape and at a reasonable price are getting harder and harder to find these days.

 Don’t let that stop you from looking though!

-Linens can be used to set a pretty table, for pillow covers, in quilts, as a hand towel, a tablecloth, as part of a bedroom suite, or they can be even be framed and displayed.
+Linens can be used to set a pretty table, for pillow covers, in quilts, as a hand towel, a tablecloth, as part of a bedroom suite, or they can be framed and displayed.